djangodeployment/django-deployment-book/02-users-and-directories.rst

 give commands as the user running that application.
 In that case, if we have secured our ``settings.py``, the attacker won't be able to read it.
-Eventually servers get compromised, and we try to set up the system in such a way to minimize the damage, and we can minimize it if we contain it, and we can contain it if the compromising of an application does not result in the compromising of other applications.
+Eventually servers get compromised, and we try to set up the system in such a way as to minimize the damage, and we can minimize it if we contain it, and we can contain it if the compromising of an application does not result in the compromising of other applications.
 This is why we want to run each application in its own user and its own group.

 Here is how to harden the permissions of ``settings.py``:

 .. code-block:: bash

-   chgrp $DJANGO_GROUP /etc/$DJANGO_PROJECT/settings.py
+   chgrp $DJANGO_GROUP /etc/opt/$DJANGO_PROJECT/settings.py
-   chmod u=rw,g=r,o= /etc/$DJANGO_PROJECT/settings.py
+   chmod u=rw,g=r,o= /etc/opt/$DJANGO_PROJECT/settings.py

 What this does is make ``settings.py`` unreadable by users other than ``root`` and ``$DJANGO_USER``.
 The file is owned by ``root``, and the